docktie/docktie/readme.md

 ##           command_within_service="$docker_service_name"
 ##        ;;
 ##
-## Test and enjoy!
 ```
+Test and enjoy!

 # Limitation

 Your project must be described in docker-compose format.
-Pure Dockerfile is not supported (well, you can send a Pull Request).
+Pure Dockerfile is not supported yet.

+# Pull Requests

+Send in Pull Request(s) if you have ideas or saw bugs.
+Thanks in advance :)